 Baldock contains a variety of open spaces that serve different functions, such as parks and play areas, school playing fields and cemeteries.
-The two areas named in this policy play a particularly important role in maintaining a sense of openness within and at the edge of the town, the significance of which will grow as proposals for development in the Local Plan are implemented.
+The area described in this policy plays a particularly important role in maintaining a sense of openness within and at the edge of the town, the significance of which will grow as proposals for development in the Local Plan are implemented.
+It also embraces a key part of Baldock's history, as the Walls Field scheduled monument marks the location of the Romano-British small town and Late Iron Age settlement that once existed here.

-The North Hertfordshire Green Infrastructure Study identifies the value of Walls Field as part of a 'green lung' for Baldock, and the opportunities that exist for enhancing its recreational value.
-At present, public access is limited to a footpath crossing the site, which forms part of a Scheduled Monument.
-The latter has been included in Historic England's Heritage at Risk register, mainly because of the impact of ploughing on its historic interest.
-The importance of maintaining and improving the quality of the scheduled ancient monument will need to be considered as part of any proposals affecting Walls Field.
+The North Hertfordshire Green Infrastructure Plan6 identifies the value of Walls Field as part of this 'green lung', and the opportunities that exist for enhancing its historic and recreational value.
+At present, public access is limited to a footpath crossing the site.
+The scheduled monument has been included in Historic England's Heritage at Risk register, mainly because of the impact of ploughing on its archaeological interest.